 Compelled by the federal Administration’s move to withdraw troops from Afghanistan in spring 2021, Sarah kickstarted an effort in July to open The Independence Fund’s programs criteria to all Special Immigrant Visa recipients living in the US.
 Because of this advocacy, TIF was the first national VSO to include combat interpreters in Veteran programming.
 As the withdrawal escalated, she created the Allies program at TIF, offering SIV holders financial assistance, and all Afghans navigation of available resources.
 Sarah also supported and advocated for the passage of the Afghan Adjustment Act.

 In a move that was at once vital and inspiring, the August 2021 collapse of Afghanistan led Verardo and three others to co-found direct-response rescue and aid organization Save Our Allies.
-Since, SOA has evacuated more than 17,000 US citizens, SIV holders, and wartime Allies from the country and assisted in medical and humanitarian relief efforts in Ukraine.
-Her groundbreaking leadership within two separate organizations has granted her a unique and powerful look at the needs of Veteran and Ally networks and given her the opportunity to steward resources and support where and when they are most crucially needed.
+Since, SOA has evacuated more than 17,000 US citizens, SIV holders, and wartime Allies from the country.
+Their harrowing efforts are captured in the documentary, Send Me.